 The six-month internship experience includes 265 hours of field and internship experiences embedded in coursework throughout the program with an extended four-month capstone internship experience during the candidate's final semester of coursework.
-Each candidate must select a primary setting for the field and internship experiences and work under the supervision of a site mentor.
+Each candidate must select a primary setting (grades K-8 or 7-12) for the field and internship experiences and work under the supervision of a site mentor.
 The site mentor (usually one for the entire internship) must be selected upon entry into the program and must be approved by the school superintendent and the chairman of the Department of Educational Leadership, Curriculum, and Special Education at Arkansas State University.
-The site mentor assists the candidate in setting objectives, completing required objectives, identifying others with whom the candidate may wish to complete some of the activities, and identifying settings for experiences in other settings (elementary, middle, high school, community agencies.)
+The site mentor assists the candidate in setting objectives, completing required objectives, identifying others with whom the candidate may wish to complete some of the activities, and identifying settings for experiences in settings other than the primary setting.

 Field and internship experiences commence in ELAD 6103 Ethical Leadership, a prerequisite for all other courses.
-Candidates must acquire substantive field/internship experiences in each of the following settings for licensure as a curriculum/program administrator: elementary, middle school, high school, and a community agency.
-The minimum field experience/internship hours for a candidate completing the program is 265.
-The hours are accumulated through the capstone internship (minimum of 125 hours) and the field experiences (minimum of 140 hours).
+Candidates must acquire substantive field/internship experiences in each of the following settings for licensure as a building administrator: elementary, middle school, high school, and a community agency.
+The minimum field experience/internship hours for a candidate completing the program is 265 hours.
+The hours are accumulated through the capstone internship (minimum of 125 hours) and the field experiences (140 hours).

-Of the total 265 hours, one hundred and fifty (150) hours of field/internship experiences must be acquired in the primary setting.
-Fifty (50) hours of field experiences must be acquired in school settings other than the primary setting, twenty-five (25) hours of experience must be acquired in central office, .and twenty-five (25) hours of experience must be acquired in a community agency.
+Of the total 265 hours, a minimum of one hundred and fifty (150) hours of field/ internship experiences must be acquired in the primary setting.
+A minimum of fifty (50) hours of field experiences must be acquired in school settings other than the primary setting, a minimum of twenty-five (25) hours of experience must be acquired in central office, and a minimum of twenty-five (25) hours of experience must be acquired in a community agency.

-In ELAD 6103 Ethical Leadership, candidates are provided a comprehensive list of field/internship activities required for clinical field/internships experiences.
+In ELAD 6103 Ethical Leadership, candidates are provided a comprehensive list of field/internship activities required for internship/clinical field experiences.
 These activities may be modified by the mentor to meet the conditions of the field experience/internship site.
 Additional activities may be selected, modified, or created to better prepare the intern for leadership.
 These activities may be completed throughout the program of study during the regular school terms or during summer months.